Does the Wall Street Journal seem to have done a hatchet job on the microfinance sector of India?

 Ujjivan confirmed it issued three loans.
 An Asmitha official said he had a record of a loan to a Ramanagaram resident named Lalitha, but at a different address.

-Similarly in India, microlenders’ field officers are often paid on commission, giving them financial incentive to issue more loans, according to Ms. Kamath.
+Similarly in India, microlenders’ field officers are often paid on commission, giving them financial incentives to issue more loans, according to Ms. Kamath.

 Lenders are aware that applicants often lie on their paperwork, says Ujjivan’s founder, Samit Ghosh.
 In fact, he says, Ujjivan’s field staffers often know the real story.
 But his organization maintained a policy of “relying on the information from the customer, rather than our own market intelligence.”